dylan-lang/logging/README.rst

 Logging Library
 ~~~~~~~~~~~~~~~

 ..
-Copyright (c) 2011 Carl L Gay
+Copyright (c) 2013 Dylan Hackers.
 See License.txt for details.

 ..
 This file uses the reStructured Text markup language, which can be rendered
    as (X)HTML, LateX, etc.  See http://docutils.sourceforge.net for details.